 |Howard E. Keel||Captain||Acting Photographic Advisor||Killed|

 On the 3rd November 1948 RB-29A 44-61999 was being used for a flight from Scampton near Lincoln to Burtonwood near Warrington, a flight of less than a hour.
 Low cloud hung over much of England that day and as such the flight was to be conducted on instruments.
 After having flown for the time the crew believed it should have taken them to cross the hill they descended.
-However the aircraft was not quite passed the hills and struck the ground near Higher Shelf Stones and was destroyed by fire.
+However the aircraft was not quite passed the hills and struck the ground a short way East of Higher Shelf Stones on Bleaklow and was destroyed by fire.

 The aircraft was soon reported missing and the local authorities and nearby RAF Mountain Rescue Service team were alerted.
 At the time the MRT were on a training exercise in the Kinder Scout area, they made their way as quickly as possible to the southern side of Bleaklow to begin a search for the crash site.
 They arrived at the crash site at the around 16:30 finding that there had been no survivors and with light fading left the recovery of the crew until the following morning.